ClovisGP/location-website/README.md

 - [Launch](#launch)

 ## The project
-This repository contains the website for the Parceller project, a solution aimed at managing deliveries for households.
-I developed this code in my free time, primarily to train myself in these technologies, but also to keep myself occupied, and of course, to have a tool for managing my parcel deliveries.
+This repository contains the website website to show some of the family rentals.
+It is only some design and the only server used is the one made by *Next.js 14* to load some picture.

 ## Installation
 ### Prerequisites